Bazzly/payment-office/README.md

-This is a payment package that will contain all payment system in Nigeria
+This is a payment package that will contain all payment systems in Nigeria